 Use a 64-bit OS

 If you upgrade your system from a 32-bit version of Windows to a 64-bit version, you expand the amount of virtual memory available to Visual Studio from 2 GB to 4 GB.
-This enables Visual Studio to handle significantly larger workloads, even though it is 32-bit process.
+A 64-bit operating system upgrade enables Visual Studio to handle larger workloads.

-For more information, see Memory limits and Use /LARGEADDRESSAWARE on 64-bit Windows.
+For more information, see Memory Limits for Windows and Windows Server releases.

 Disable automatic file restore